Mercury-Atlas 5: Launch and orbit

 On November 29, 1961, about five hours before launch, Enos and his spacesuit-couch were inserted in the spacecraft.
 During the countdown, various holds took 2 hours and 38 minutes.
 Liftoff came at 15:08 UTC.
 The Atlas launched the MA-5 spacecraft into an orbit of 99 by 147 mi.
 The modified autopilot apparently worked as vibration remained within comfortable levels and the boost phase was uneventful.
 All Atlas systems performed excellently and there were no performance deviations of any significance.
-BECO occurred at T+130 seconds and SECO/VECO at T+300 seconds, followed by capsule separation two seconds later.
+BECO occurred at T+130 seconds and sustainer engine cutoff (SECO)/VECO at T+300 seconds, followed by capsule separation two seconds later.

 The turnaround and damping maneuver consumed 6 lb of the 61.5 lb of control fuel aboard.
 The spacecraft used less fuel than the MA-4 did during the same maneuver.
 MA-5 assumed its planned 34-degree orbital attitude and after that, through the first orbit the thrusters used only 1.5 lb of fuel to maintain a correct position.

 At the end of the first orbit, ground controllers noticed the capsule clock was 18 seconds too fast.
 As it passed over Cape Canaveral a command was sent to update the clock to the correct time.
 The Mercury Control Center at Cape Canaveral received information that all spacecraft systems were in good condition.

 As the MA-5 passed over the Atlantic tracking ship at the beginning of the second orbit, indications were received that inverter temperatures were rising.
 The environmental control system malfunction was also confirmed by Canary Island trackers.
 Abnormal heating had occurred on earlier flights; in such cases, inverters had continued working or had been switched to standby.
 There was no alarm at Mercury Control.
 When the spacecraft reached Muchea, Australia, high thruster signals and capsule motion excursions were detected.
 Other data indicated that the 34° orbit mode was being maintained.
 When the MA-5 crossed the tracking station at Woomera, Australia, attitude control problems were not detected, so earlier reports were discounted.